hyosung11/Launch-School/Courses/JS130/Lesson-2-Advanced-Concepts/notes_edited_20220723.md

 This change to JavaScript's semantics may be the most significant change of all under strict mode.
 It probably won't break your code, but it should help you spot bugs caused by context loss much sooner.

 #### 6.3.3 Forgetting to Use `this`

-We discuss `this` and context in JS225.
-You can skip this section if you haven't finished course JS225.

 Consider the following code: